Here’s where you can find some helpful items or examples or links to stuff that might be useful.

 - another good Old Testament resource is Howard Wallace

-- The Lectionary Lab – The Rev. Dr.’s Delmer Chilton and John Fairless at The Lectionary Lab The “Two Bubbas” also have a podcast!.
+- The Lectionary Lab – The Rev. Dr.’s Delmer Chilton and John Fairless at The Lectionary Lab.
+The “Two Bubbas” also have a podcast!
+The Lectionary Lab is no longer active, but there is still lots of great material there.